Making A Psychological Injury Claim

 Examples of actions that may be reasonable management actions taken in a reasonable way include:

-When making a PPI claim, you'll need to supply WorkCover or the self-insurer with details of the main factors or events you believe caused your injury including dates and information to support the claim.
+When making a psychological or psychiatric injury claim, you will need to supply WorkCover or the self-insurer with details of the main factors or events you believe caused your injury including dates and information to support your claim.

 Other people the insurer may seek information from include:

-- The onus is on you to prove your claim.
+Remember though, the onus is on you, as the injured person, to prove your injuries and your claim.

-Once the workers' compensation insurer gathers all the information it requires, it will determine your claim and inform both you and your employer of the decision.
+Once the workers' compensation insurer gathers all the information it requires, it will determine your claim and inform both you and your employer of their decision.